Fancy (Bobbie Gentry song): Reba McEntire version

-In 1991, Reba McEntire took the song to number eight on the Billboard Country charts.
+In 1990, Reba McEntire covered the song, which was included on her album Rumor Has It.
+McEntire's version surpassed the original on the country music charts, reaching number eight on the Top Ten on Billboard's Hot Country Hits.
 McEntire also produced a popular music video for the song, expanding on the song's storyline.
 For years, McEntire has encored her live concerts with the hit, singing the first half of the song in a ragged black mink coat and hat then removing them to reveal a floor length red gown for the second half.
-McEntire has referred to the song as her "possible signature hit".
+She has referred to the song as her "possible signature hit".
 (The edit of the song heard on most radio stations cuts the song short after three verses, before the title character makes it off the streets.)
-Since 1984, Reba wanted to record it but her producer at the time, Jimmy Bowen was against it because he believed the song was too closely associated to Gentry.
+McEntire had wanted to record the song since 1984 but her producer at the time, Jimmy Bowen was against it because he believed the song was too closely associated to Gentry.
 When Reba changed producers to Tony Brown, she was able to record it for her 1990 album Rumor Has It.
 As of November 2019, the song has sold 760,000 digital copies in the United States.

+Critical reception

+In 2024, Rolling Stone ranked McEntire's rendition at #65 on its 200 Greatest Country Songs of All Time ranking.